 - Arroz de Marisco – Seafood rice, or more accurately, seafood stew, is comfort food for the seafood lover.
 Combines shrimps, clams, crab, etc. all in a tomato and white wine broth, cooked in large clay pots and served piping hot, summer and winter.

-- Peixe Grilhado – mornings fresh catch on a grill a few hours later.
+- Peixe Grelhado – mornings fresh catch on a grill a few hours later.
 Sardines are very typical, but there are many other options worth trying.
 Tasca’s may offer a day’s catch assortment, accompanied with potatoes (roasted white or sweet), ‘salada a montanheira’ (fresh tomato, green pepper, onion, garlic, olive oil a dash of vinegar, and lots of locally grown and dried oregano), and fresh crusty bread for dipping.
 Olive oil drizzled on grilled fish is the norm.

-- Dom Rodirgo – the Algarve’s second most traditional dessert.
+- Dom Rodrigo – the Algarve’s second most traditional dessert.
 Egg yolks cooked through a process, which turns them into threads resembling angle hair, they are then rolled into a ball and topped with finely ground almonds, sugar and cinnamon, then wrapped in a colorful foil.
 A very exotic dessert, but well worth trying with café or medronho.

 - Folar – large round Easter bread (often available year round).
 Big, sweet, sticky, cinnomony, and delicious.
 Occasionally also baked with hardboild eggs (shell on) for Easter.
 Served in large slices enjoyed with café of course.